Operation Searchlight: Bengali civilian casualties

 that at least three million died).
 Biharis and non-Bengalis had also suffered in the initial stages of the conflict – houses were looted and some died in Bengali hands.

-A 2018 paper by Christian Gerlach concluded that overall deaths due to the war in East Pakistan slightly exceeded half a million and could not have exceeded 1 million, adding that the majority of death were rural dwellers who died of "hunger, want, and exhaustion" with many deaths occurring in the year following the conflict.
+Christian Gerlach concluded that overall deaths due to the war in East Pakistan slightly exceeded half a million and could not have exceeded 1 million, adding that the majority of death were rural dwellers who died of "hunger, want, and exhaustion" with many deaths occurring in the year following the conflict.
 Out of 200,000 member of the Awami League the paper states 17,000 were killed with the leaders of the league experiencing a death ratio of 15 to 20 out of 167.
 The paper also denies based on statistical evidence that there was a coordinated attempt to exterminate the Bengali intelligentsia stating: "if one accepts the data published by the Bangladesh propaganda ministry, 4.2 per cent of all university professors were killed, along with 1.4 per cent of all college teachers, 0.6 per cent of all secondary and primary school teachers, and 0.6 per cent of all teaching personnel.
 On the basis of the aforementioned Ministry of Education data, 1.2 per cent of all teaching personnel were killed.
 This is hardly proof of an extermination campaign."

 The genocide also included killing of serving Bengali senior army officers of the rank of Lt.
 Colonel and above in East Pakistan within the first few days of Operation Searchlight.
 The deaths included Col. Badiul Alam, Lt.
 Col. MA Qadir, Lt.
 Col. S. A. Hai, Lt.
 Col. M. R. Choudhury, Lt.
 Col. (Dr.) Abul Fazal Ziaur Rahman, Lt.
 Col. N. A. M. Jahangir and another dozens of senior majors who were executed by April 1971.
 Also, around a hundred junior officers and thousands of unfortunate captured Bengali soldiers, including members of the East Pakistan Rifles and Police, serving in East Pakistan were executed.
 After the defeat of the Pakistan Army, there was a call to try nearly 200 Pakistani POWs for war crimes, but no trials took place.